1. Does insurance cover online counseling?

 4. How long will it take to get better?

 As long as you decide it’s going to take.
-Couples who are open to learning about themselves and each other, are willing to take personal responsibility for their feelings, thoughts and behavior, truly value and take care of themselves consistently, set loving boundaries and do not take their partner’s behavior personally are more likely to achieve their goals in a shorter amount of time.
-I can help you learn these loving partner behaviors and qualities.
+Individuals and couples who are open to learning about themselves and others, are willing to take personal responsibility for their feelings, thoughts and behavior, truly value and take care of themselves consistently, set loving boundaries and not take other’s behavior personally are more likely to achieve their goals in a shorter amount of time.
+I can help you learn these loving behaviors and qualities.

 5. Does insurance cover couples/marriage counseling?

 As a Licensed Clinical Social Worker, my services may be reimbursable if your insurance covers couples/marriage therapy.